Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Real-World Experiments

-In our experiments, all \mves show increased performance variability (i.e., VI) when run on the AWS and Azure cloud environments, compared to the self-hosted \das.
-Figure~\ref{fig:50_iter_jitter} shows VI across 50 iterations of the Player workload of all three games (on the vertical axis) in \das (green), Azure (blue), and AWS (red).
-For more details on this workload, see \Cref{sec:player_workloads}.
+In our experiments, all \mves show increased performance variability in terms of both variability (i.e. \newmetric) and tick times, when run on the AWS and Azure cloud environments, compared to the self-hosted \das.
+Figure~\ref{fig:50_iter_jitter} shows \newmetric and tick time distribution across 50~iterations of the Player workload~(see \Cref{sec:player_workloads}) of all three games (on the vertical axis) in \das (green), Azure (blue), and AWS (red).

-The results show that all three games have the lowest VI (horizontal position of boxes) and the lowest VI (width of boxes) when run on \das.
-The \emph{maximum} VI observed on the \das is 0.021 (Forge), which is smaller than 0.029, the \emph{minimum} VI observed in AWS and Azure~(PaperMC on Azure).
+The results show that all three games are the most stable, with the lowest median \newmetric (line inside boxes) and the lowest \newmetric overall, when run on \das.
+The \emph{maximum} \newmetric observed on the \das is 0.021 (Forge), which is smaller than 0.029, the \emph{minimum} \newmetric observed in AWS and Azure~(PaperMC).
+Distribution of tick time follows a similar trend, with each game exhibiting lowest mean and median tick time on the \das, as well as the smallest interquartile range (IQR).

 From this result, we highlight two surprising observations.
 First, no game performs best in all environments.
-On \das, PaperMC performs best, slightly outperforming Minecraft with a median VI of 0.007 and 0.010 respectively.
-Although PaperMC also has the lowest median VI on Azure, it simultaneously has the highest interquartile range: 0.028, 0.009, and 0.011 for PaperMC, Forge, and Minecraft respectively.
-Moreover, on AWS, PaperMC is the worst performing game, with a median VI of 0.094.
+On \das, PaperMC performs best, slightly outperforming Minecraft with a median \newmetric of 0.007 and 0.010 respectively.
+Although PaperMC also has the lowest median \newmetric on Azure, it simultaneously has the highest IQR of both \newmetric, 0.028 compared to Forge's 0.009 and Minecraft's 0.011, and tick time, 40.75 to Forge's 23.25 and Minecraft's 26.71.
+Moreover, on AWS, PaperMC is the worst performing game, with a median \newmetric of 0.094 and a median tick time of 48.98.
 Second, neither cloud performs best for all games.
 While AWS performs better for Minecraft and Forge, Azure performs best for PaperMC.